warelab/release-notes/oryza/PanOryza Release 6---2023-01-15.md

-## Oryza PanGenome Release 5
+## Oryza PanGenome Release 6
-### Released: October 2022
+### Released: January 2023
 ## Summary

 Gramene's Oryza Pan-Genome (https://oryza.gramene.org) is a web portal for comparative plant genomics focused on rice varieties.
-In its fifth release, we are providing synteny maps between rice varieties and across closely related crops, whole-genome alignments between the rice reference assembly, sorghum and maize, new links to the Oryza Search page from the Ensembl Gene pages, and updated display names for the rice genomes.
+In its sixth release, we are including new and updated 3K SNP data and functional curation from RAP-DB and NCBI's geneRIFs.

 ## Release Information
 - [Overall Highlights](#overall-highlights)